damianhakert/damianhakert.github.io/source/_posts/2016-03-15-gitlab-enterprise-edition-price-change.markdown

 ---

 Today we are announcing an update to pricing for GitLab Enterprise Edition.
 We have replaced the three subscription plans (Basic, Standard, and Plus) with one simplified plan.
-Check out our [Pricing page][pricing] for more information, or read on for a summary.
+Please visit our [Pricing page][pricing] for more information, or read on for a summary.

 <!--more-->